shitcoinworld/token/README.md

 1. Original Shitcoin™ Token Contract
 2. Hodler NFT Contract

-## Original Shitcoin™ Token Contraft
+## Original Shitcoin™ Token Contract

 ### What is it?